 Prior research has developed a variety of automated techniques for deriving SPL configurations to fit a requirement set.
-For example, some techniques model the feature selection problem as a constraint satisfaction problem (which is a set of variables and a set of constraints over the variables) and use a general-purpose constraint solver (which is an automated tool for finding solutions to these problems) to derive a suitable configuration [8, 9].
-Other research has modeled feature selection problems as boolean satisfiability (SAT) problems or grammars and used SAT solvers to derive configurations [10, 11, 12, 13] or Binary Decision Diagrams (BDDs) [14].
-This prior research have been focused on problems dealing with one configuration with a set of constraints while not considering multiple-steps derivation problems.
+For example, some techniques the model feature selection problem as a constraint satisfaction problem (which is a set of variables and a set of constraints over the variables) and use a general-purpose constraint solver (which is an automated tool for finding solutions to these problems) to derive a suitable configuration [7, 8].
+Other research has modeled feature selection problems as boolean satisfiability (SAT) problems or grammars and used SAT solvers to derive configurations [9, 10, 11, 12] or Binary Decision Diagrams (BDDs) [13].
+The common aspect of this prior research is that one configuration is derived that satisfies a set of requirements in a single step.

 Open problems.
-When software evolves, its evolution may need to be broken into multiple steps to satisfy evolution constraints [15].
+Not all software reuse scenarios are well-suited to a single-step approach for choosing an SPL configuration.
 In some cases, product features must be introduced gradually over a series of steps.
 For example, the Boeing 737 aircraft, introduced in 1966, has been continually upgraded and adapted over time and is still currently in service.
-Each successive configuration of the 737, which is called a Variant has been developed over multiple years and incorporated new features into the base aircraft configuration [16].
+Each successive configuration of the 737, which is called a Variant has been developed over multiple years and incorporated new features into the base aircraft configuration [14].
 For example, development of the 737-300 configuration of the aircraft started in 1979 and first flew in 1984.
-The configuration added a variety of features, such as an Electronic Flight Instrumentation System.
-The 737 has had numerous successive configurations, such as the 737-400, 737-500, 737-600, 737-700, 737-800, and 737-900, all planned and developed over significant spans of time.
+The configuration added a variety of features, such as an Electronic Flight Instrumentation System system.
+The 737 has been developed in numerous successive configurations, such as the 737-400, 737-500, 737-600, 737-700, 737-800, and 737-900, all planned and developed over significant spans of time.

-There are a number of scenarios where the evolution of a set of products may be performed over several predefined steps.
-For example, when a new Linux distribution such as an Ubuntu release is planned, developers have to decide the set of software artifacts that are going to be added and removed in the next release of the distribution (e.g. add and remove packages and change the dependencies between them).
-Moreover in other domains, such as aircraft construction, nuclear power plants, etc., configurations and upgrades to product configurations are planned years in advance (e.g. the configurations of the 737 have spanned 46 years) and must be analyzed years in advance of their actual production.
+In many domains, such as aircraft, nuclear power plants, etc., configurations and upgrades to those configurations are planned years in advance (e.g. the configurations of the 737 have spanned 46 years) and must be reasoned about years in advance of their actual production.
 Ideally, an aircraft manufacturer would like to derive a sequence of successive configurations that build upon one another, as the 737 variants do, so that more advanced features are included each year.
 A manufacturer, however, cannot arbitrarily choose features to add in a given year.
 Instead, each set of features for a year must constitute a complete and correct configuration of the SPL to avoid selling a defective and non-viable configuration.

 Further complicating this scenario is that a manufacturer is constrained in its introduction of features.
-For example, a manufacturer must introduce features in an order that ensures no two successive configurations will not differ by more than the price that a customer is willing to pay from one year to the next (e.g., airline development or acquisition budget).
-Therefore, not only should every configuration step should satisfy a set of constraints, but the delta between any two successive configurations must be also acceptable.
+For example, a manufacturer must introduce features in a manner that ensures no two successive configurations differ by more than the price increase a customer is willing to pay from one year to the next (e.g., airline development or acquisition budget).
+Not only must the individual successive configurations be correct, but the delta between any two successive configurations must be valid.